This post contains affiliate links. For more info on our relationship with affiliates click here.

 Use a nursing pillow.

 These things seem like a crappy investment, but they are so worth it.
-If you plan on pumping, even if it’s just once a day, hands free pumping is the way to go.
+If you plan on pumping, even if it’s just once a day, hands-free pumping is the way to go.
 I used to get so much work done just while pumping.
 It definitely helped pass the time.
+Nursing cover.